 How long does a backsplash installation take?

-Most residential backsplashes run 2-3 days for demo, prep, tile, and grout work.
-Larger jobs or complicated layouts might stretch to four days.
-That includes proper curing time between steps.
-Rushing the process is how you end up with problems.
+Most residential backsplashes take 2-3 days for demo, prep, tile, and grout.
+Larger or more complicated jobs might go to four days.
+That includes proper cure time between steps.
+Rush it and problems follow.

 What's the cost range for backsplash work in Phoenix?

-It depends on tile choice, size, complexity, and what's already there.
-A straightforward subway tile install runs different than a mosaic or stone.
+Tile choice, size, complexity, and existing conditions all affect price.
+Subway tile costs differently than mosaic or stone.
 Removing old tile adds labor.
-We'll give you a specific estimate after a quick look at your space.
+We'll give you a specific estimate after seeing your space.

 Can you install a backsplash over existing tile?

-Sometimes, if the existing tile is solid and well-bonded.
-More often than not, we recommend removal and starting fresh.
-It gives us a chance to make sure the substrate is right and prevents problems from existing issues showing up under the new tile.
+Sometimes.
+If the existing tile is solid and well-bonded, yes.
+Usually we recommend removal and starting fresh.
+This lets us confirm the substrate is right and prevents old issues from appearing under new tile.

 Get Started With Your Backsplash Installation